 The conference was a tremendous success, not least because of your participation, and the topics and questions covered will assist in furthering the relationship between our two regions.
 Again, thank you for your time and effort."

 — MARCUS WALLENBERG & JOHN TORGEBY - SKANDINAVISKA ENSKILDA BANKEN

 "It was such a pleasure to have Tareq present as the keynote speaker at our 20th Anniversary Conference.
 Tareq's personal story and message was both inspirational and moving.
 His authentic perspective, and ability to connect with the audience, made for a great addition to our conference."

 — CARISSA CAMPBELL

 NOVA SCOTIA INTERTANTIONAL STUDENT PROGRAM

 In 2012 the Hadhads home and factory that housed the family chocolate-making business were destroyed which forced them to seek safety in other countries.
-A former medical student at Damascus University, Tareq joined medial relief efforts after arriving in Lebanon.
-Tareq and his family were welcomed to Canada on a community-based sponsorship in December 2015.
+A former medical student at Damascus University and long-time peacekeeping advocate, Tareq

-Tareq has spoken at the Amnesty International’s Human Rights Conference in Calgary, Halifax Chamber of Commerce Annual Spring Dinner, a remarkable TEDx talk at Dalhousie University and to several corporate and government organizations.
-He has done over 400 interviews with different news teams across North America.
-Tareq speaks on the compelling story of his family, the positive impact of the Syrian refugees and the spirit of entrepreneurship.
+Tareq has spoken at Amnesty International’s Human Rights Conference, TEDx events, Chambers of Commerce Dinners, keynote presentations in Jamaica and London England and spoken to several corporate and government organizations.
+He has done over 500 interviews with different news teams across the globe.
+Tareq speaks on the compelling story of his family, the positive impact of Syrian newcomers and the spirit of entrepreneurship.